-Bertuzzo et al. (2016) have shown that when applied to real landscapes, the LEC metric predicts well the α -diversity simulated by full metacommunity model.
-Here we perform a similar analysis on our simulated landscape and we estimate for both scenarios (uniform and orographic rain) the correlations between LEC and simulated local species richness (α diversity).

-- To do so, we use a zero-sum metacommunity model (Hubbell, 2001) where local communities (N) are defined on an regular 2D elevation mesh.
+Bertuzzo et al. (2016) have shown that when applied to real landscapes, the LEC metric predicts well the $\alpha$ -diversity simulated by full metacommunity model.
+Here we perform a similar analysis on our simulated landscape and we estimate for both scenarios (uniform and orographic rain) the correlations between LEC and simulated local species richness ( $\alpha$ diversity).
+To do so, we use a zero-sum metacommunity model (Hubbell, 2001) where local communities (N) are defined on an regular 2D elevation mesh.
 The zero-sum assumption states that each local community is saturated at all time, which means that the total number of individuals n in a particular point is constant over time.
 In such case and for any given time, the entire region is made of a population of $N \cdot n$ individuals where N is equivalent to the number of points on the grid.
-The population number - 15 is made of different species which have different elevational niches.
+The population number is made of different species which have different elevational niches.
 Each of these niches describes the competitive ability of particular species with elevation and are defined with a Gaussian function following Rybicki and Hanski (2013) (Bertuzzo et al., 2016):

+20

-$$f_i(z) = f{\max_i} e^{-\frac{(z - z{opt_i})^2}{2\sigma_i^2}}$$ (7)
+$$f_i(z) = f{\max_i} e^{-\frac{(z - z{\text{opt}i})^2}{2\sigma_i^2}}$$

+(7)

 with $f_i(z)$ the competitive ability of species i at elevation z.
-The elevation z{opt_i} is the optimal elevation for which the competitive 20 ability equals f{max_i} and σ_i is the niche width for species i as defined in Eq.
-6. In addition to the zero-sum assumption, we consider a neutral approach (Hubbell, 2001) and we suppose that all species have the same niche width $\sigma_i = \sigma$ and maximum competitive ability $f{max_i} = f{max}$ as well as similar rates of dispersal, death and fertility.
+The elevation $z{\text{opt}i}$ is the optimal elevation for which the competitive ability equals $f{\max_i}$ and $\sigma_i$ is the niche width for species i as defined in Eq.
+6. In addition to the zero-sum assumption, we suppose that all species have the same niche width $\sigma_i = \sigma$ and maximum competitive ability $f{\max_i} = f{\max}$ as well as similar rates of dispersal, death and fertility.

 The ecological interactions between individuals follow the same approach as the one proposed in Bertuzzo et al. (2016).
 For any given time step and on each local community, a randomly chosen individual dies.
-Based on the zero-sum assumption, this

-- 25 dead individual needs to be replaced and two strategies are possible.
-First, the offspring can be coming come from the pool of individuals living in the vicinity of the local community (i.e., coming from the community itself or from one of the neighbouring ones).
+Based on the zero-sum assumption, this dead individual needs to be replaced and two strategies are possible.
+First, the offspring can come from the pool of individuals living in the vicinity of the local community (i.e., coming from the community itself or from one of the neighbouring ones).
 In this case, the chosen offspring is selected with a probability proportional to the values of $f_i(z)$ for all the individuals living in the vicinity of the local community (where z is the elevation of the considered local community).
 Second, the offspring is an individual belonging to a new species that does not already exist in the system.
-This second option is probabilistically - selected at every time step and allows us to model both speciation and immigration from external communities (Hubbell, 2001; Chave et al., 2002).
-When a competitor from a new species enters the system its optimal elevation z{opt_i} is drawn from an a uniform distribution spanning twice the relief of the system to avoid edge effects (Bertuzzo et al., 2016).
+This second option is probabilistically selected at every time step and allows us to model both speciation and immigration from external communities (Hubbell, 2001; Chave

 Figure 8.
-LEC versus local species richness (α diversity) for simulated landscape at steady state (5 Myr) under uniform rainfall a) and orographic precipitation b).
-The α diversity patterns result from the zero-sum metacommunity model described below.
-Correlations between α diversity and LEC are presented (blue dots) as well as regression and kernel density fits for each case.
-We also provide the resulting Pearson's coefficients for correlation between α diversity and LEC values.
+LEC versus local species richness ( $\alpha$ diversity) for simulated landscape at steady state (5 Myr) under uniform rainfall a) and orographic precipitation b).
+The $\alpha$ diversity patterns result from the zero-sum metacommunity model described below.
+Correlations between $\alpha$ diversity and LEC are presented (blue dots) as well as regression and kernel density fits for each case.
+We also provide the resulting Pearson's coefficients for correlation between $\alpha$ diversity and LEC values.